 A user who completes safety training then will be trained on

 the desired instrument(s) by the appropriate SRF Manager.

 A user is obligated to alert an SRF Manager or the SRF

-Director whenever he or she observes unsafe behavior of another user.
-They may
+Director whenever he or she observes unsafe behavior or conditions.

 INSTRUMENTATION USAGE & FEES

 A new user who completes training and is approved by the appropriate SRF Manager will have unsupervised access to SRF instruments during normal working hours (8am-5pm, Monday-Friday).

 A user who has demonstrated full mastery of an instrument as